RaghdaaMoustafa/sdet-automation-task/README.md

 ## Troubleshooting
 - Ensure all dependencies are installed with `npm install`.
 - For UI tests, make sure the Chrome browser is installed and up to date.
-- If you encounter issues with Jest globals (e.g., `beforeAll`), ensure you are running tests with Jest and not Node.js directly.